sabanejad/LatticeEquivariantConvolutions/README.md

 ## Running the code

 There are three sets of scripts, one designed to work with a normal CNN, one with a rotationally invariant CNN kernel and one with ENNs.
+All scripts have accompanying "load_\*" files with all the function and classes that need to be imported as well as detailed descriptions for all of them.

 For a search over hyperparameter space for ENN (and equivalently for the other two options), run "./hyperoptimization_for_ENN.py L", where L is an integer corresponding to the lattice size.